James Lloyd (convict)

-Born in Ireland in 1825, nothing is known of his early life.
+Born in Ireland in about 1825, nothing is known of his early life.
 In 1850 he was convicted of stealing a cow, and sentenced to ten years' penal labour.
-Lloyd was transported to Western Australia on board the Robert Small, which arrived in August 1853.
+Lloyd was transported to Western Australia aboard Robert Small, which arrived in August 1853.
 After receiving his ticket of leave, in December 1858 he married Johanna Enright, three of whose brothers were transported on the same ship as Lloyd.

 In 1866, Lloyd was appointed government schoolmaster at Northam.
+The original the original building is still standing, its heritage listed as Banksia Cottage.
+At the same time as being schoolmaster LLoyd was also the Town Clerk for the Northam Road Board.

 He taught there until 1887.
-During that time he became a respected member of the Northam community, serving a secretary of the Northam Road Board and the Northam Municipal Council, and as registrar of births, deaths and marriages until 1896.
+During that time he became a respected member of the Northam community, serving as secretary of the Northam Road Board and the Northam Municipal Council, and as registrar of births, deaths and marriages until 1896.
 He died in 1898.